-We recognise that children at Rosehill School have specific, diverse and individual needs and our new curriculum aims to reflect and meet these.
-Our ultimate goal is that the children are enabled to be active learners who are moving towards independence, autonomy, control and choice and learning to effectively communicate their needs, wants, and opinions.
+We recognise that children and young people attending Rosehill School have specific, diverse and individual needs and our curriculum aims to reflect and meet these.

-Our new curriculum continues to be delivered through a topic-based approach.
-Teacher feedback (July 2016) emphasises that their freedom to use the topics creatively to cover areas of the curriculum which are relevant to the children they teach, ensures that there is breadth and balance throughout all subjects across the year.
+Our newly revised curriculum continues to be delivered through a topic-based approach.
+Teacher feedback emphasises that their freedom to use the topics creatively to cover areas of the curriculum which are relevant to the children they teach, ensures that there is breadth and balance throughout all subjects across the year.

 How are pupils being challenged through the curriculum?

-The whole school curriculum continues to be taught exceptionally well in our schools and this will be evidenced through planned assessment, teaching and learning observations, learning walks and monitoring of outcomes.
-Outcomes of children and learners remains high priority and Teaching staff will evidence this through a broad range for sources; Examples include Records of Achievement, Student Council, Assemblies and Enrichment Awards.
+The whole school curriculum continues to be taught exceptionally well in our school and this will be evidenced through planned assessment, teaching and learning observations, learning walks and monitoring of outcomes.
+Personal development for children and learners remains high priority and teaching staff will evidence this through a broad range for opportunities; Records of Achievement, Student Council, Assemblies and Gold Awards.

 For further information about the Whole School Curriculum Framework and our Recuperation Programme please contact the Curriculum Manager Tamara Riddell (Assistant Head) email@example.com